hellblazer24/Vim-Dotfiles/README.md

 # What do these do?

-This is a config file to modify your vim/neovim to increase both **Appearance** and Productivity
+These are config files to modify your vim/neovim to increase both **Appearance** and Productivity

 # What Plugins is include?
 - Neovim Dashboard